-Since 2002, the World Happiness Report has detailed the world's happiest countries based on several factors.
-As of 2020, the World Happiness Report determined that Finland is the happiest country in the world.
+Since 2002, the World Happiness Report has used statistical analysis to determine the world's happiest countries.
+In its 2021 update, the report concluded that Finland is the happiest country in the world.

 - Gross domestic product per capita

 - Social support

 - Freedom to make your own life choices

 - Perceptions of internal and external corruption levels

 In order to properly compare each country's data, the researchers created a fictional country—christened Dystopia—filled with "the world's least-happy people."
 They then set Dystopia as the rock bottom value in each of the six categories and measured the scores of the real-world countries against this value.
 All six variables were then blended to create a single combined score for each country.

 Interestingly enough, the top seven happiest countries in the world for 2021 were all Northern European countries.
 Finland took top honors—for the fourth year in a row—with an overall score of 7.842, followed (in order) by Denmark (7.620), Switzerland (7.571), Iceland (7.554), the Netherlands (7.464), Norway (7.392), and Sweden (7.363).

 The least happy country in the world for 2021 was Afghanistan, whose 149th-place ranking of 2.523 can be attributed in part to a low life expectancy rate and low gross domestic product rates per capita.
 It's worthwhile to note that the report was released before the recent Taliban takeover of Afghanistan, which will undoubtedly impact future scores in one way or another.